EightBitBanger/FrameEngineGamework/README.md

 ## Dependencies
 Building this repository will require the following libraries.
-These libraries will be included in the "vendor" directory in this repository.
+These libraries and their associated licenses will be included in the "vendor" directory in this repository.
-The latest version of these libraries could be found below.
-However, the latest version of these libraries may be incompatible with the current version of this framework.
+Links to the latest version of these libraries could be found below.
+Note: The latest version of these libraries may be incompatible with the current version of this framework.

 * <a href="https://github.com/DanielChappuis/reactphysics3d">ReactPhysics3D</a>⁭
 * <a href="https://github.com/nothings/stb">STB-Image</a>⁭